Kirdock/WillNeverBeFinishedBot/README.md

 ## Admin-Features (users that are admin on the specified server)
 - Change intros for every user on this server
-- see latest logs for this server (played, uploaded sound)
+- See latest logs for this server (played, uploaded sound)
+- Change server settings (like "enable intros" or "bot should leave/stay after sound ends")

 ## Power-Admin Features
 - No restriction to server